-“You do the “doing” part of facilitation well, you have to work on centering and entering the conversation”, my manager told me some time ago.
+“You do the “doing” part of facilitation well; you have to work on centring and entering the conversation”, my manager told me some time ago.

-What does being centered mean?
-How can you learn to get centered?
+What does being centred mean?
+How can you learn to get centred?
 How does it help with facilitating conversations?
 Will it make you a better coach?

-This blogpost will address all these questions; I will follow up with a blogpost on entering a conversation (dyad, triad or group), building trust and psychological safety to be able to facilitate powerful conversations.
+This blog post will address all these questions; I will follow up with a post on entering a conversation (dyad, triad or group), building trust and psychological safety to facilitate powerful conversations.

-A great inspiration on learning to be center is Thomas F. Crum, an Aikido master and practitioner for over 30 years, expert in conflict resolution, reaching peak performance, stress management.
-His book, Journey to Center: Lessons in Unifying Body, Mind, and Spirit, is a wonderful masterpiece of being centered and leading your life from it (it is also funny, I really appreciated the subtle humour and the writing).
+Thomas F. Crum, an Aikido master and practitioner for over 30 years, is an expert in conflict resolution, reaching peak performance, and stress management, a great inspiration in learning how to be centred.
+His book, Journey to Center: Lessons in Unifying Body, Mind, and Spirit, is a beautiful masterpiece of being centred and leading your life from it (it is also funny, I really appreciated the subtle humour and the writing).

 Centering is the art of being fully alive, says Crum.
 “We all have the ability to unify body, mind, and spirit in a manner that will make us more relaxed, energised, and integrated than ever before“.
-Our muscles relax, body straightens, we reach clarity of thought and vitality builds.
+As a result, our muscles relax, our body straightens, we reach clarity of thought, and vitality builds.

-Being centered is a tool, a learnable practice to enhance the way we experience and are present in our lives.
-Being centered heightens our awareness and manifests into harmonious relationships and peak performance.
+Being centred is a tool, a learnable practice to enhance how we experience and are present in our lives.
+Being centred heightens our awareness and manifests in harmonious relationships and peak performance.

-By being centered – aligned, present – we fully feel emotions and we make it possible to take action not from these emotions, but from a higher purpose.
-We don’t control our emotions, we acknowledge them, accept them, and are able to function without being driven by them.
+By being centred – aligned and present – we fully feel emotions and make it possible to take action not from these emotions but from a higher purpose.
+We don’t control our feelings, acknowledge them, accept them, and can function without being driven by them.

-We experience being centered plenty of time in our lives, we just don’t know it: think of those moments when you were hanging out with your kids and time flew by, or when you were in the flow while working on a complex topic, or when you felt in the “zone” while creating a piece of art or running a 10k at your best time.
-That feeling – of accomplishment, fulfilment and possibility – is being centered.
+We experience being centred plenty of time in our lives; we just don’t know it: think of those moments when you were hanging out with your kids and time flew by, or when you were in the flow while working on a complex topic, or when you felt in the “zone” while creating a piece of art or running a 10k at your best time.
+That feeling – of accomplishment, fulfilment and possibility – is being centred.

-Finding ways to be centered, and functioning from this place of unity of body-mind-soul has an incredible effect on our wellbeing, performance and relationships.
+Finding ways to be centred and functioning from this place of unity of body-mind-soul has an incredible effect on our well-being, performance and relationships.

 The best news here is that we can learn to achieve this state.
-In the next section, I’ll share a few techniques to get centered and what works for me.
+In the next section, I’ll share a few techniques to get centred and what works for me.

-Peak performance occurs when you are able to reach out and discover, using the natural essence of self-creativity, inquiry and aliveness.
-When you operate from the center, you don’t ask “am I right / wrong”, but “what can I learn?”, ” what am I feeling?”, “what value am I adding?”.
+Peak performance occurs when you can reach out and discover using the natural essence of self-creativity, inquiry and aliveness.
+When you operate from the centre, you don’t ask, “am I right / wrong” but “what can I learn?”, ” what am I feeling?”, “what value am I adding?”.

-Operating form the center, you are fascinated by the outcome of your actions, being fully aware (the key of peak performance).
-Coming from awareness you can be spontaneous and empowered to ask “how can I contribute?”, “how can I make a difference?”.
+Operating from the centre, you are fascinated by the outcome of your actions, being fully aware (the key to peak performance).
+Coming from awareness, you can be spontaneous and empowered to ask, “how can I contribute?”, “How can I make a difference?”.

 As you define yourself by your desire to learn and fully participate in life, you begin to appreciate yourself and others.
 This appreciation is the key to forming powerful teams, the place where you build trust.

-I am aware the above might sound pretty abstract for reason-driven individuals (such as myself); I connect being centered with Mihaly Csikszentmihalyi’s flow state, the state where you reach your highest potential and can overcome high challenges, being present, especially with my kid (I tend to get distracted after the 35th “why“), and with getting a state of calm and openness before facilitating groups.
+I am aware the above might sound pretty abstract for reason-driven individuals (such as myself); I connect being centred with Mihaly Csikszentmihalyi’s flow state, the state where you reach your highest potential and can overcome high challenges, being present, especially with my kid (I tend to get distracted after the 35th “why“), and with getting a state of calm and openness before facilitating groups.

-Choosing to be centered enables me, personally, to access a physiology of optimum balance and power, a keen focus, so I am able to perform at my highest level and also live life with passion (I still need work on the passion part, there are some parts of life I find hard to be passionate about).
+Choosing to be centred enables me, personally, to access a physiology of optimum balance and power, a keen focus, so I can perform at my highest level and also live life with passion (I still need work on the passion part, there are some parts of life I find hard to be passionate about).

-Below I will present some centering practices and also share how they work for me:
+Below I will present some centring practices and also share how they work for me:

-This exercise is from Journey to Center, page 28; it is meant to validate and verify a kinaesthetic sense of center you can return to quickly, no matter the situation.
+This exercise is from Journey to Center, page 28; it is meant to validate and verify a kinaesthetic sense of the centre you can return to quickly, no matter the situation.